 Effective leaders are inclusive; they give everyone a seat at the table and value everyone’s opinions.
 At the same time, effective leaders are confident, self-assured, but humble.
 Being able to admit that you don’t know the answer to everything requires confidence, after all.

 Being an inclusive leader starts with empathy—the ability to see things from your team’s perspective and understand where they’re coming from.
 At the same time, great leaders show their teams that they are actual human beings—vulnerable just like everyone else—so their employees can relate to them.
 Keep in mind that it’s one thing to say you’re inclusive.
 It’s quite another actually to be inclusive.

 When two people have a conversation with each other for three minutes, the likelihood is that both of them will lie at least once.
 In other words, integrity is something you need to work on; you’re probably going to lie at some point, too.
 Effective leaders have integrity.
 When they speak, their teams listen because they trust in what they’re being told.

 Great Leadership Starts with Feedback

-We hope this blog challenges your perspectives on the traditional view of leadership versus today’s picture.
+We hope this blog challenges about leadership theories open your perspectives on the traditional view of leadership versus today’s picture.
 We believe that to become a great leader; you first need to understand what your employees are thinking and how they feel.
 The easiest way to do that is by asking them directly through continuous listening and regular feedback.